abr1043/CAPSTONE_PROJECT/README.md

 6️⃣ Start the server
 python manage.py runserver

-Your API will be live at:
+MY API will be live at:
 👉 http://127.0.0.1:8000/

 🔑 API Endpoints